 The road we traveled on after crossing Chushul

-It took us another hour to reach Rezang La Memorial which was created in the remembrance of the brave soldiers of 13 Battalion of Kumaon Regiment, deployed under the leadership of Major Shaitan Singh, during the 1962 Indo-China War.
-You can read more about this at Vargis Khan’s article, The Battle of Rezang La.
+It took us another hour to reach Rezang La Memorial which was created in remembrance of the brave soldiers of 13 Battalion of Kumaon Regiment, deployed under the leadership of Major Shaitan Singh, during the 1962 Indo-China War.
+You can read more about this in Vargis Khan’s article, The Battle of Rezang La.

 The road from Rezang La till Tsaga La seemed like an endless journey traveling on loose gravel & stones.

 I think the bad weather outside made it more difficult and monotonous for us.
 I have heard a lot from everyone about the scenic beauty of this drive but we were deprived of it due to clouds blocking the view.

 We did not meet anyone traveling on this stretch as the conditions were not favorable to travel.

 The date on this day was 22nd Sep.
 This was the same day when Leh – Manali road was closed due to bad weather and many tourists got stuck in Pang, Sarchu, and other places who were later airlifted to safety after 4-5 days.
 22nd night also saw widespread rainfall in Himachal Pradesh resulting in landslides and the cloud burst in Manali where Volvo buses were swept away.